Emma Light (MA, MBACP)

 - Suicidal thoughts

-My fee operates on a sliding scale from £60 per 50 minute session.
+My fee operates on a sliding scale from £65 per 50 minute session for individuals and £80 for a 1 hour session for couples.

 I offer a limited number of reduced cost places for people unable to pay the full fee.